 The term for members of the Athlete Advisory Council shall be for four years.
+However, the Board shall have the right to modify the term of the compound positions in 2020 by no more than two (2) years in order to align the USAA AAC election with the selection of compound athlete Director position on the Board.
 A member shall remain on the Athlete Advisory Council until the member's successor is elected and qualified, or until the member's earlier resignation, removal, incapacity, disability or death.
-Athlete Advisory Council members must maintain USA Archery membership throughout their term of service (cannot lapse more than 30 days) along with maintaining current U.S. Center for SafeSport training and Background screenings requirements.
+Athlete Advisory Council members must maintain USAA membership throughout their term of service (cannot lapse more than 30 days) along with maintaining current UUSCSS training and USAA Background screenings requirements.